johnshearing/bioelectocracy/README.md

 All intelligence is collective intelligence.
 The sensation of feeling that I experience in my finger tips, for instance, is not a direct experience, but rather virtual experience assembled from many signals starting a with the cells in my fingers and then relayed along by other cells to the brain cells that process the signals to produce a result which my collective self (me) perceive as sensation in the finger tips.
 My collective self (me) and therefore all my experience is not physical, but rather just signals passing between my parts (the cells) which causes all the cells, as a collective (me), to respond in some way.
 That the group of cells (I) am conscious at all is simply because some of my cells retain a relational memory of these events.
 What is this price system and how do my cells make use of it to create me?

-information is living.
-About the trinity Father - infinite intelligence and love, Son - thats us, Holy Spirit, Our relationship
+information is a living think.
+Levin says "Thoughts are thinkers."

+About The Trinity
+Father - The mind.
+Infinite intelligence and love.
+Nonphysical.
+Made from the information exchanged in the universe.
+Son - thats us, The body.
+The sensation.
+The raw input.
+Holy Spirit, Our relationship.
+The nervous system.
+That which causes us to love The Father and which causes The Father to love us.

 I am realizing that the human super-organism is using groups of humans to form organs such that humans are locked into performing a single function and have little or no capacity to change their lives or even move from their geographic location.
 This is good for a few but not so good for others.